-It is recommended that Postdoctoral Fellowship Applicants carefully review the NSBRI website for information on the team(s) relevant to a proposal.
-These webpages are referenced in the following subsections, which are provided to guide proposers to the key problems and issues that are central to each research area.
-In all cases, proposals must represent questions and be relevant to priorities enumerated in the BR at http://bioastroroadmap.nasa.gov/index.jsp.
+It is recommended that Postdoctoral Fellowship Program applicants carefully review the NSBRI website for information on the team(s) relevant to a proposal.
+These web pages are referenced in the following subsections, which are provided to guide proposers to the key problems and issues that are central to each research area.
+In all cases, proposals must represent questions and be relevant to priorities enumerated in the IRP at: http://humanresearch.jsc.nasa.gov/files/hrp-47065 reva IRP.pdf

 Proposals in problem modeling, space medicine and technology that are relevant to countermeasure development within the scope of the NSBRI mission are invited but must address one of the research areas discussed below.
 NSBRI seeks innovative projects of two years in duration and of varying scope that will produce clear deliverables.
+The option exists for a third year of funding, should the awardee request it, and NSBRI senior management determines that this is warranted based on the awardee's performance during the first two years of funding.
 Applicants are encouraged to define clear milestones and to collaborate with experts, as appropriate, to maximize the likelihood of success and the impact of their proposed research.